MitchellTesla/Ethereum_2.0/README.md

 # Ξthereum 2.0  ~ MITCHΞLL ~
-MITCHΞLL's repository for the Ξthereum Virtual Machine and Network
+MITCHΞLL's dev repository for the Ξthereum Virtual Machine.

 Ethereum is the permissionless, non-hierarchical network of computers (nodes) which build and come to consensus on an ever-growing series of "blocks", or batches of transactions, known as the blockchain.